 In collaboration with UC Irvine’s Paul Merage School of Business, the Business Magnet Program (BMP) seeks to develop future business leaders who are prepared, knowledgeable and skilled in the global business environment.
 Business Magnet Program students are prepared to compete at the nation’s most prestigious business schools.
 The program provides students with an instructional curriculum, co-curricular activities, and opportunities to apply knowledge to hands-on experiences to be successful in college and beyond.
 The program emphasizes the core values of JSerra including faith, integrity, pursuit of excellence and a commitment to service.
 Students receive hands-on training in resume preparation and interview skills and an internship in their senior year.
 A broad variety of courses are enhanced through Future Business Leaders of America’s conferences and competitions.
-BMP classes are articulated through Saddleback College, which means that the classes (taken at JSerra) will receive college credit through Saddleback:
+BMP classes are articulated through Saddleback College: classes are taken at JSerra but receive college credit through Saddleback.

 In conjunction with an adjunct Chapman University professor, the Law Magnet Program seeks to introduce the student to the law field and help prepare the student for the rigors of law school.
 The program is comprised of a combination of academic classes and clinical practice.
 Particular emphasis will be placed on the ethical role lawyers play in society to ensure the rule of law is maintained and to help ensure justice is served when conflicts arise.
 Courses are modeled after actual law school courses.
 The curriculum, texts, and instructional methods are similar to what the student will experience in law school.
 As such, students will learn how to raise and defend an argument, develop their analytical thinking and reasoning skills, and write legal briefs.
 In short, students will have a solid understanding of what preparation for a legal career entails.
 Students will participate in the fall mock trial training and the Orange County Mock Trial Competition.